OcelotBabou/Quartz/content/5-Factions/Guild Venator.md

 Guild Venator was founded by a coalition of renowned hunters seeking to standardise and elevate their profession.
 From its earliest days, the guild implemented strict codes of conduct, ensuring that members operated with skill, efficiency, and respect for the natural world.
 Over the centuries, it survived the challenges of shifting political climates, dangerous wilderness territories, and rival organisations.

-Its longstanding ties to the Tenebrim elves have been both a strength and a liability.
+Its longstanding ties to the Tenebrim elves and [[House Aurorus]] have been both a strength and a liability.
 Their skills and cultural knowledge are a cornerstone of the guild’s success, yet in recent years, prejudice and political tension in Western Siar’Morrin have made operations increasingly difficult.
 Despite this, Guild Venator has maintained its reputation as the foremost authority in professional hunting.

 ### 3. **Structure & Organization**